Employer Branding: Definition, Strategy, and Examples

 Investing in employer branding can reduce your employee turnover rate by up to 28%.

-A solid employer brand creates a work environment where employees thrive.
+A solid employer brand builds a work environment where employees thrive.
 The pay is excellent, there are many career advancement opportunities, and everyone is treated with respect.
 All these things lead to a lower turnover rate as employees are less inclined to leave a job they enjoy.

 High employee retention rates save money and improve efficiency because you're not wasting time waiting for new employees to familiarize themselves with your work processes.
 A new hire takes up to twelve months to ramp up to full productivity.